ianfboldea/vanilla-js-projects/README.md

    - Joke generator based on using an actual API through AJAX and the XMLHttpRequest object in javascript.
 Also Oldschool-ish.
 Completed through a course on Udemy by Brad Traversy
 10. Easy HTTP XHR
     - Custom built http library based on Fetch API in vanilla javascript.
 Completed through a course on Udemy by Brad Traversy
+11. Easy HTTP Async
+    - Custom built http library based on Fetch API using async await in vanilla javascript.
+Completed through a course on Udemy by Brad Traversy